aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-text/rotate-text-using-paragraph/_index.md

 ---
-title: Rotate Text Using Paragraph
+title: Rotate Text Using Paragraph In PDF File
-linktitle: Rotate Text Using Paragraph
+linktitle: Rotate Text Using Paragraph In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to rotate text using paragraphs in a PDF document using Aspose.PDF for .NET.
+description: Learn how to rotate text using paragraphs in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 380
 url: /net/programming-with-text/rotate-text-using-paragraph/
 ---
 This tutorial explains how to use Aspose.PDF for .NET to rotate text using paragraphs.
 The provided C# source code demonstrates the process step by step.

 ## Prerequisites